yoavram/markx/HELP.md

 ## Help
 Last update: 9 Feb 2013

+[Markx] is a Markdown editor specifically designed for academic and scientific authoring.
+It highlights several advantages of Markdown (plain-text, multiple format conversion, easy version control) while still supplying the basic features which are a must for academic publications (citations, math rendering, layouts).

 ### Writing Markdown
 [Markdown] is a markup language.

-Markdown is very easy to learn and there are many tutorials, just use Google.
+Markdown is very easy to learn and there are many online tutorials, just use Google.

 #### Markdown Flavor
 You should use **Pandoc-flavored Markdown** as both converters ([Pandoc] and [Docverter] use that).
 The HTML preview on the right is processed using [PageDown], so there could be some thing it doesn't process like Pandoc does (found something? open an [issue]).